JohnXander/scratch-match/README.md

 # Scratch Match 🌎

-🗺️ Create a scratch map of your trips abroad.
+🗺️ Create a scratch map of your trips abroad. <br>
-🧳 Match your experiences with other travel lovers.
+🧳 Match your experiences with other travel lovers. <br>
 ✈️ Build a network of backpackers, expats, and digital nomads.